PhilipVigus/Learning-Notes/graphQL.md

 ```

 It is best practice for a mutation to return the objects it modifies so the client can update its cache and UI without having to make a followup query.

+### Schema exploration

+Running an GraphQL server and going to the url will open up GraphQL Playground, which allows you to introspect the schema and test out queries.
+NOte, introspection is disabled on production.